2023 Saskatchewan Income Tax Calculator

 Capital Gains

-Capital gains arise from the sale of assets such as property, stocks, or bonds.
-Interestingly, only 50% of capital gains are taxable, which can significantly reduce your tax burden and is an important factor in tax calculations.
+Capital gains come from selling things like property, stocks, or bonds.
+It’s interesting that only 50% of these gains are taxable.
+This can really help lower your tax payments and is an important part of figuring out your taxes.

 Eligible Dividends